Whenever you let up before the job is done, critical momentum can be lost and regression may follow.

 During this three-day, workshop-oriented course, attendees will learn how Lean-Agile principles are driving these changes.
 They will connect these principles to modern developing practices including XP technical practices, Behavioral-Driven Development (BDD), Test-Driven Development (TDD), and applying the Agile Testing Quadrant.
 Attendees will learn the best practices to model, design, implement, verify, validate, deploy, and release stories in a SAFe Continuous Delivery Pipeline.

-- PI Planning – create alignment and shared commitment to a common set of objectives for the program
+- PI Planning – create alignment and shared commitment to a common set of objectives

 - System Demos – close the rapid feedback loop through integration and validation of working systems

-- Inspect & Adapt Workshops – enable relentless improvement and systems thinking at the program level
+- Inspect & Adapt Workshops – enable relentless improvement and systems thinking

 - Scrum-of-Scrums, PO Sync, and ART Sync – maintain alignment, resolve issues, and enable attainment of PI Objectives